-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
 Each thread must be at least 250 words and demonstrate course-related knowledge with at least 1 scholarly reference.
 References must be in Respiratory Care Journal formatting.
 Details can be located by clicking here.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be at least 125 words with at least 1 scholarly reference using RCJ format The replies must also include at least one Biblical reference that supports the student’ ideas of education, commitment, or leadership.
+Each reply must be at least 125 words with at least 1 scholarly reference using RCJ format.
+The replies must also include at least one biblical reference that supports the student’ ideas of education, commitment, or leadership.

 The student will submit a 3–5-page paper on the education and credential necessary for the entry-level respiratory therapist.
 The student must discuss what should be the minimal educational level for a respiratory therapist entering the field (example: associate’s degree, bachelor’s degree, or graduate degree).
 The student will also discuss what should be the entry level credential for a respiratory therapist (CRT or RRT).
 The student will use scholarly evidence to support these topics within the profession or other health care professions.
 The paper must use 12-point font, double spacing, and include at least 3 scholarly references.
 References must be in Respiratory Care Journal formatting.

-There will be 2 exams.
-The first will cover the material from Modules/Weeks 1–4, and the second will cover material from Modules/Weeks 5–8.
-The exams will be open-book/open notes, contain 50 multiple-choice and true/false questions, and have a 2-hour time limit.
+There will be 2 quizzes.
+Quiz: Midterm will cover the material from the first half of the course.
+Quiz: Final will cover material from the second half of the course.
+The quizzes will be open-book/open notes, contain 50 multiple-choice and true/false questions, and have a 2-hour time limit.